 This requirement includes both conceptual and detailed information.
 It expresses the concept that there should be an accounting system as an inherent part of LIBSYS.
 However, it also includes the detail that the accounting system should support discounts for regular LIBSYS users.
-This detail would have been better left the system requirements specification.
+This detail would have been better left

 It is good practice to separate user requirements from more Delaney system requirements in a requirements document.
 Otherwise, non-technical readers of the user requirements may be overwhelmed by details that are really only relevant for technicians

 This example is taken from an actual requirements document for a CASE tool for editing software design models.
 The user must specify that a grid should be displayed so that entities may be accurately positioned in a diagram.

 The first sentence mixes up three kinds of requirements.
 The requirement also gives some but not all initialization information.
 It defines that the grid is initially off.
 However, it does not define its units when turned on.
 It provides some detailed information–namely, that the user may toggle between units–but not the spacing between grid lines.

 User requirements that include too much information constrain the freedom of the system developer to provide innovative solutions to user problems and are difficult tó understand.
 The user requirement should simply focus on the key facilities to be provided.
 I have rewritten the editor grid requirement (Figure 6.
 10) to focus only on the essential system features.